teocci/RealtimeBoard/README.md

     Place your cursor in the class declaration and type Alt-Enter and choose Implement all abstract methods from the popup menu.

-5. Modify the generated abstract methods by making the following changes (in bold).
+5. Modify the generated abstract methods by making the following changes.
 Save your changes.

     ```
     @Override